Strata (novel): Plot summary

-The implication of the denouement is that the conventional planet Kin Arad will build is in fact the readers’ own “Earth”.
+The implication of the denouement is that the conventional planet Kin Arad will build is in fact the readers' own "Earth".
 By the end of the story, Kin comes to the further suspicion that the builders of the flat world constructed the whole universe.
 The evidence of previous races would then be hoaxes, and the flat world itself would be a prank by the universe’s construction crew – analogous to the artificial strata Kin and the Company manufacture, and the occasional prankster employees inserting hoaxes in the artificial strata.

-Interpretation

-The history of the protagonists' home-planet "Earth" in Strata unfolded very differently from the readers' Earth: